kai-niemi/roach-bank/README.md

 Both CockroachDB 20.2+ and PostgreSQL 9.1+ are supported.
 The database type can be selected at start-up time by activating the appropriate profile (see below).
-Table schema and initial data (account plan) creation is automatic through Liquibase.
+Table schema and initial data (account plan) creation is automatic through Flyway.

 #### CockroachDB Notes